Cro-Magnon: Genetics

-Haplogroups identified in EEMH are the patrilineal (from father to son) Y-DNA haplogroups IJ, C1, and K2a; and matrilineal (from mother to child) mt-DNA haplogroup N, R, and U. Y-haplogroup IJ descended from Southwest Asia.
-Haplogroup I emerged about 35 to 30 thousand years ago, either in Europe or West Asia.
-Mt-haplogroup U5 arose in Europe just prior to the LGM, between 35 and 25 thousand years ago.
-The 14,000 year old Villabruna 1 skeleton from Ripari Villabruna, Italy, is the oldest identified bearer of Y-haplogroup R1b (R1b1a-L754* (xL389,V88)) found in Europe, likely brought in from eastern introgression.
+Haplogroups identified in Cro-Magnons are the patrilineal (from father to son) Y-DNA haplogroups the earliest C1, the latest IJ, and K2a; and matrilineal (from mother to child) mt-DNA haplogroup N, R, and U. Y-haplogroup IJ descended from Southwest Asia.
+Haplogroup I emerged about 30,000 to 35,000 years ago, either in Europe or West Asia.
+Mt-haplogroup U5 arose in Europe just prior to the LGM, between 25,000 and 35,000 years ago.
+The 14,000-year-old Villabruna 1 skeleton from Ripari Villabruna, Italy, is the oldest identified bearer of Y-haplogroup R1b (R1b1a-L754* (xL389,V88)) found in Europe, likely brought in from eastern introgression.
 The Azilian "Bichon man" skeleton from the Swiss Jura was found to be associated with the WHG lineage.
 He was a bearer of Y-DNA haplogroup I2a and mtDNA haplogroup U5b1h.

 Genetic evidence suggests early modern humans interbred with Neanderthals.
-Genes in the present-day genome are estimated to have entered about 65 to 47 thousand years ago, most likely in West Asia soon after modern humans left Africa.
-In 2015, the 40,000 year old modern human Oase 1 was found to have had 6–9% (point estimate 7.3%) Neanderthal DNA, indicating a Neanderthal ancestor up to four to six generations earlier, but this hybrid Romanian population does not appear to have made a substantial contribution to the genomes of later Europeans.
-Therefore, it is possible that interbreeding was common between Neanderthals and EEMH which did not contribute to the present-day genome.
+Genes in the present-day genome are estimated to have entered about 47,000 to 65,000 years ago, most likely in West Asia soon after modern humans left Africa.
+In 2015, the 40,000-year-old modern human Oase 1 was found to have had 6–9% (point estimate 7.3%) Neanderthal DNA, indicating a Neanderthal ancestor up to four to six generations earlier, but this hybrid Romanian population does not appear to have made a substantial contribution to the genomes of later Europeans.
+Therefore, it is possible that interbreeding was common between Neanderthals and Cro-Magnons which did not contribute to the present-day genome.
 The percentage of Neanderthal genes gradually decreased with time, which could indicate they were maladaptive and were selected out of the gene pool.